Labbeti/conette-audio-captioning/README.md

 conette-train expt=[camw_cnext_bl_for_a,task_ds_src_camw] pl=conette
 ```

-**About reproducibility** : any training with AC data cannot be reproduced because a part of this data is deleted from the YouTube source, and I cannot share my own audio files.
+Note 1: any training using AC data cannot be exactly reproduced because a part of this data is deleted from the YouTube source, and I cannot share my own audio files.
+Note 2: paper results are averaged scores over 5 seeds (1234-1238).
+The default training only uses seed 1234.

 ## Inference only (without training)